-Assets
+82. Assets

-- 82. (1) An insurer shall have in respect of his short term insurance business on a day when a valuation is made of his assets and liabilities - - (a) assets having a value not less than the value of his liabilities in respect of such business; - (b) an amount calculated in accordance with regulation 14. - (2) An insurer shall not create any distributable reserves or pay a dividend while it cannot comply with subsection (1) or if the creation of the reserve or payment of dividend will result in it not being able to comply with the provisions of subsection (1). - (3) Assets which have been pledged or encumbered in any way shall not be included as an asset for purposes of subsection (1). - (4) An insurer shall maintain separate registers of assets in respect of short term business and other business. - (5) An insurer shall maintain the assets of each class of insurer business separately.
+- (1) An insurer shall have in respect of his short term insurance business on a day when a valuation is made of his assets and liabilities- - (a) assets having a value not less than the value of his liabilities in respect of such business; - (b) an amount calculated in accordance with the Regulations. - (2) An insurer shall not create any distributable reserves or pay a dividend while it cannot comply with subsection (1) or if the creation of the reserve or payment of dividend will result in it not being able to comply with the provisions of subsection (1). - (3) Assets which have been pledged or encumbered in any way shall not be included as an asset for purposes of subsection (1). - (4) An insurer shall maintain separate registers of assets in respect of short term business and other business. - (5) An insurer shall maintain the assets of each class of insurer business separately.

-Investment of short term insurer's assets
+83. Investment of short term insurer's assets

-- 83. (1) Every insurer shall ensure that his short term assets are invested in accordance with the provisions of regulation 11. - (2) The Minister may at any time amend the provisions of regulation 11. - (3) The Minister shall give 30 days notice of his intention to amend regulation 11 by publishing such notice in the Gazette and a newspaper of general circulation in Swaziland.
+- (1) Every insurer shall ensure that his short term assets are invested in accordance with the provisions of the Regulations. - (2) The Minister may at any time amend the provisions of the Regulations governing the investment of short term assets. - (3) The Minister shall give 30 days' notice of his intention to amend the Regulations by publishing such notice in the Gazette and a newspaper of general circulation in Swaziland. - (4) Any interested party may make submissions to the Minister on his intention to amend the Regulations. - (5) Any amendments made by the Minister to the Regulations shall take effect 6 months after the date of publication of the amendment in the Gazette.

-- (4) Any interested party may make submissions to the Minister on his intention to amend regulation 11. - (5) Any amendments made by the Minister to regulation 11 shall take effect 6 months after the date of publication of the regulation in the Gazette.
+84. Prohibition on use of assets

-Prohibition on use of assets
+With respect to his short term assets an insurer shall not-

-- 84. With respect to his short term assets an insurer shall not- - (a) encumber its assets: - (b) allow its assets to be held in the name of another person on its behalf; - (c) borrow money directly or indirectly: - (d) issue a guarantee or create for itself any obligations under a surety; or - (e) invest in derivative instruments except for the purposes of reducing risk.
+- (a) encumber its assets; - (b) allow its assets to be held in the name of another person on its behalf; - (c) borrow money directly or indirectly; - (d) issue a guarantee or create for itself any obligations under a surety; or - (c) invest in derivative instruments except for the purposes of reducing risk.